Sevastromo/sevastromo.github.io/_posts/2022-04-26-Battle-Brothers-Review.md

 Feature highlights (in my opinion):

-*Beautifully detailed artwork that conveys pertinent gameplay information.
+* Beautifully detailed artwork that conveys pertinent gameplay information.
-*A diverse set of weapons and armor to buy and loot.
+* A diverse set of weapons and armor to buy and loot.
 What gear you equip matters, hammers puncture armor while cleavers cause deep wounds.
-*A gripping, turn-based combat system that rewards forethought, patience, and experience.
+* A gripping, turn-based combat system that rewards forethought, patience, and experience.
-*Developing a brother is always unique.
+* Developing a brother is always unique.
 Each brother has their own background and traits which lead into a classless perk and attribute system.
-*A wide range of challenging enemies to test your company’s strength and flexibility against.
+* A wide range of challenging enemies to test your company’s strength and flexibility against.
 Defeating legendary locations and overcoming crises’ make for dynamic, end game goals.

 If you want a more thematic and fun introduction to Battle Brothers check out the trailer below.

+{% include youtubePlayer.html id="C5_eSS-NTeU" %}

 <iframe width="1280" height="720" src="https://www.youtube.com/embed/C5_eSS-NTeU" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>